Arvin Amatorio: Political career

 A member of the Democratic Party, Amatorio was first elected to the Bergenfield Borough Council, serving two terms as councilman and council president in 2015 and 2018.
-He was considered as a replacement for former Assemblyman Joseph Lagana in New Jersey's 38th legislative district, but the position went to Chris Tully, Amatorio’s former colleague on the Bergenfield Council.
+He was considered as a replacement for former Assemblyman Joseph Lagana in New Jersey's 38th legislative district.

-In 2019, he was elected mayor of Bergenfield, the second mayor of Filipino descent, after Rober Rivas.
-He defeated two-time incumbent Republican Mayor Norman Schmelz in a fiercely contested race, prompting Amatorio to file a defamation lawsuit against Schmelz.
+In 2019, he was elected mayor of Bergenfield, He defeated two-time incumbent Republican Mayor Norman Schmelz in a fiercely contested race, prompting Amatorio to file a defamation lawsuit against Schmelz.

 Amatorio was re-elected mayor of Bergenfield in 2023, running unopposed.
-Amatorio is also the Bergenfield Municipal Chairman of the Democratic Committee of Bergen County.
+Amatorio is also the Bergenfield Municipal Chairman of the Democratic Committee of Bergen County.In 2024, Amatorio was selected as a Democratic district delegate from New Jersey’s 19th delegate district, covering portions of Bergen and Passaic counties, for the 2024 Democratic National Convention.

-Following his 2019 election, Amatorio sparked controversy by choosing not to re-appoint a long-serving municipal judge, instead appointing Franklin Montero, Bergenfield's first-ever Latino judge, who also became the only Hispanic Municipal judge in Bergen County that time.
+Following his 2019 election, Amatorio sparked controversy by choosing not to re-appoint a long-serving municipal judge, instead appointing Franklin Montero, Bergenfield's first-ever Latino judge, who also became the only Hispanic Municipal judge in Bergen County at that time.
 Bergenfield previously appointed Cathy Madalone, the first female Police Chief, and later Mustafa Rabboh, the first Muslim Police Chief in Bergen County, which Amatorio both supported as a council member.

 In early 2022, despite opposition from critics citing cost, Amatorio pushed for the construction of the new Borough Hall, which had been debated for more than a decade.
 Amatorio was later sworn in at the new building in January 2024, marking his second term and the first official use of the new Borough Hall after overseeing its construction.

+Mayor Arvin Amatorio is speaking at Bergenfield Borough Hall during the celebration of Mental Health Awareness Month.

-Amatorio advocated redevelopment and revitalization of the business district, a move that brought opposition fearing congestion and could increase population in the school district, a myth Amatorio dispelled.
+Amatorio advocated redevelopment and revitalization of the business district, a move that brought opposition fearing congestion and could increase population in the school district.
 In 2023, Amatorio and the Bergenfield Council commenced construction on a multi-purpose field costing more than $4 million, utilizing the $2.6 million grant received for the project.
 This decision raised concerns about potential tax increases after Amatorio and the Borough Council spent over half a million dollars upgrading 12 parks in Bergenfield with new equipment.

+During Amatorio's second term, Bergenfield expanded its Mayor's Wellness Campaign, offering programs focused on physical health, mental and social well-being, preventive care, and financial wellness.
+In 2025, theNew Jersey Health Care Quality Institute designated Bergenfield a “Healthy Town” for the second consecutive year.
+The institute reported that the borough engaged more than 12,000 residents through over 130 wellness classes and events during the year.

+Amatorio also initiated and supported efforts for the Bergenfield Public School District to incorporate the history of Filipino soldiers who served alongside American forces during World War II into the district's curriculum.
+The initiative was featured by CUNY TV's Asian American Life in 2024 and involved retired U.S. Army Major General Antonio Taguba, Bergenfield Superintendent Christopher Tully, and Mayor Amatorio.